ivirshup/anndata-paper/paper.md

 This structure extends to the on-disk format where individual `AnnData` objects are stored as discrete elements inside the `MuData`'s `h5mu` files.
 This approach significantly differs from the previous approach by allowing for disjoint sets of observations measured for each modality.
 This approach is quite similar to the MultiAssayExperiment from the bioconductor ecosystem [@Ramos2017].

-AnnData has been used to model the data for RNA velocity [@Bergen2020].

 # Conclusions